Induction of women cadets in NDA first step towards gender equality in armed forces: Army chief | Law-Order

 - India

+''It's not that we don't have women officers.
+We already have women officers undergoing training at OTA (Officers Training Academy) at Chennai.
+They are exceedingly doing well.
+I am sure that the Academy will continue to prosper and flourish and bring fame and glory,'' Gen Naravane said.

 Asked about how he sees the role of women in the armed forces in the next 20 to 30 years, he said, ''At least 40 years down the line, they will be standing where I am standing.''
-Replying to a question on whether there will be any infrastructural changes because of women joining the NDA, he said that infrastructure will be slightly changed as per the requirements, but the training would remain the same.
+To a question on whether there will be any infrastructural changes in view of women joining the NDA, he said that infrastructure will be slightly changed as per the requirements, but the training would remain the same.

 ''A little over 42 years back, when I stood as a cadet at the same drill square as you stand today, little I could have imagined that I would be reviewing this parade,'' he said.